hallorant/bigmit/cocousb/README.md

   option being simple to do (the SALT is socketed in my CoCo).
 The SALT is not a replaceable chip.
 * (NOPE) Trace cut the connections to Q1.
 This would be fine but is harder to undo.
-But is reasonable approach.
+But is a reasonable approach.

 * (CHOSEN) Desolder and remove the Q1 transistor from the CoCo.
 This stops the SALT from creating 5V DC power but allows all its other functions to work.